diem/dip/dips/dip-10.md

 # Naming Service (Off-Chain Lookup Service)
-The Diem ID specifies that VASPs can receive payments at a vasp_domain_identifier.
+The Pay Address specifies that VASPs can receive payments at a vasp_domain_identifier.
 The intent is to eventually store these values on-chain.
 As an initial effort into this space, the Diem Association stores a file mapping domain name to account address.
 The account address should be a parent VASP.
 The VASP sending a payment can then obtain the DualAttestation::Credentials::base_url to perform the ReferenceID exchange.
 An example CSV is:
 ```
 avasp, 0xf72589b71ff4f8d139674a3f7369c69b
 bvasp, 0xc5ab123458df0003415689adbb47326d
 ```

 # On-chain data
-## Diem ID Domain
+## Pay Address Domain

 ```
 resource struct DiemIdDomains {